6thfdwp/learning-thoughts/notes/MongoDB.md

  ✕ sort({status: -1, deliveryDate: 1})
  ✕ sort({status: -1, deliveryDate: 1})
 ```
-To understand this, we can visualise how index are listed:
+It shows the index supports when all keys to be sorted are the same or reserved as index sorting direction.
+To understand this, we can visualise how index are arranged:
 ```
 status        deliveryDate
 DELETED        20180920